Downloading...

 A visibility calculator for the 2.7 m Harlan J. Smith Telescope.

-Purpose: Show the hour angle and declination of your object on HJST's sky chart, compute the hour angle visibility limits and other observing ephemera, and return a saftey verdict.
+Purpose: Show the hour angle and declination of your object's Apparent Observed Place on HJST's sky chart, compute the Hour Angle and UTC visibility limits and other observing ephemera, and return a saftey verdict.

+The current version is April 8 2026 (see LEGEND).
+You may need to clear your history or cache if you have used an older version.
 At the moment, you cannot copy/paste in the worklist because of browser and operating system security requirements.
-In Firefox, if you release the mouse button outside the application's boundary the application will freeze and you'll need to reload.
+In Firefox, if you release the mouse button outside the application's boundary the program will freeze and you'll need to reload.
 See Compatibility below.

 ~~~~~~~~~~